Snake vs ZZ Plant

 • Snake Plants like to dry out completely between waterings.
 Overwatering is the main cause of problems.

 • ZZ Plants are even more drought-tolerant and can go weeks without water.
-Their thick rhizomes store moisture.
+Their thick rhizomes store moisture underground—think of them as built-in water tanks.

 Soil: